 (a) Boats of open construction having at least 15 square inches of open area directly exposed to the atmosphere for each cubic foot of net compartment volume;

 (b) An accommodation compartment above a compartment requiring ventilation that is separated from the compartment requiring ventilation by a deck or other structure.

 [ED.
-NOTE: The Table(s) referenced in this rule is not printed in the OAR Compilation.
-Copies are available from the agency]
+NOTE: Tables referenced in this rule are available from the agency]